Switch to right-hand traffic in Czechoslovakia: Protectorate of Bohemia and Moravia

 Tramway infrastructure in Prague was modified in November 1938.
 In the final days there were daily reminders of the change in newspapers and large warnings were painted on the streets and on tramway cars.
-Drivers adapted quickly and only a small number of traffic accidents happened due to the switch with only one recorded fatality in Prague.
+Drivers adapted quickly although a total of 26 traffic accidents and one fatality on the day of the switch were reported in Prague.

 Slovakia

 Right hand traffic was already introduced in Slovakia by a decree of the government of "autonomous Slovakia" within Czechoslovakia in late 1938.
 After the creation of the Slovak State in March 1939, buses in the capital Bratislava were adapted, and the last roads in Slovakia switched to the new system in 1940/1941.

 The areas which are nowadays the southern border regions of Slovakia were subsequently part of Hungary (under the terms of the First Vienna Award), and did therefore change to right hand traffic as late as 1941, together with the rest of wartime Hungary.